hyperspy/hyperspy/doc/dev_guide/writing_extensions.rst

 ----------------------

-The `integration test suite <https://github.com/hyperspy/hyperspy-extensions-list/actions>`__ daily run the test suite of hyperspy and hyperspy extension against release and development version.
-The build matrix is as follow:
+The `integration test suite <https://github.com/hyperspy/hyperspy-extensions-list/actions>`__ runs the test suite of hyperspy and hyperspy extension on a daily basis against both the release and development versions.
+The build matrix is as follows:

 .. list-table:: Build matrix of the integration test suite
    :widths: 25 25 25